daormar/debasher/doc/design_doc_resident.md

 - **G5 not implemented.** Replay after a crash re-emits the outputs the node had already sent, and a running neighbor receives them again (verified with a real run).
 Mechanism decided (2026-09-20, point 3).
 - **G7 was partly violated, fixed on 2026-09-20 (step 4).** A `FBPProcess` whose input writer sent `CLOSE` ended that reader thread and then stopped sending heartbeats, so a healthy consumer whose producer finished for good would have been declared down (measured with real runs: from the `CLOSE` on, the health check that the heartbeat sends on never said healthy again, and with a slow brain the gap opened while the brain still had a backlog before the `CLOSE`).
 Now the reader keeps reading after a `CLOSE`, so the heartbeat needs no special case (checked with a real `debasher_exec` run: the health check stayed true until the end of the run, 26 s after the `CLOSE`).
 A crash of the producer never did it: the reader stays, which the real run confirmed.
 The `Supervisor.run()` hang with a `MANUAL_TRIGGER_PORT` was fixed on 2026-09-20 (step 2), with a regression test.
 - **G6 was violated when a writer had finished for good, fixed on 2026-09-20 (step 4).** A round waited for the marker of a port whose writer had said `CLOSE`, which never comes, and the marker of the next round ended the brain thread with a `ValueError`.
 Measured with the real class on a node of three ports: round 0 open for good waiting for a and c, the brain thread dead at the marker of epoch 1, no checkpoint written.
 Now a closed port is not pending (point 3), and a real `debasher_exec` run of two producers that finish at different moments and a consumer that is killed and relaunched closes its rounds and recovers.
+- **A trigger from the `Supervisor` did not close the initiator's round, fixed on 2026-09-20 (step 4.5).** The channel from the `Supervisor` was read as a data port, so the initiator waited for a marker that never comes, and the `CLOSE` that a stopping `Supervisor` sends closed the channel for good, dropping the triggers of one relaunched by hand.
+Both checked with real fifos and then with a real `Supervisor`.
+Now the initiator lists that channel in `CONTROL_PORTS` (point 2).
 - **Peer reconnection** (point 5): designed there, nothing implemented; it is the mechanism behind G3 and G5 across a peer's crash.

 ## 1. Control envelope